IBM/CodeEngine/ai/mcp_server_fastmcp/README.md

 MCP_SERVER_URL="https://fastmcp.26n4g2nfyw7s.eu-de.codeengine.appdomain.cloud/mcp" python client.py
 ```

+The client will demonstrate all three weather tools using Stuttgart as an example location:
+- Search for Stuttgart location
+- Get current weather for Stuttgart
+- Get 7-day weather forecast for Stuttgart

 3. Inspect and adapt
 - Open `client.py` to find example calls.
-The client is intentionally minimal so you can adapt it to your tooling or CI.
+The client demonstrates how to use all weather tools and can be adapted to query different locations or forecast periods.

 What's next?